Mandweller/Mandweller/README.md

 - 👋 Hi, I’m @Nelson!
 - 👀 I’m interested in learning how to build sites and apps to make my ideas come to life.
-- 🌱 I’m currently learning Python for data science
+- 🌱 I’m currently learning Python for Data Engineering
-- 💞️ I’m looking to collaborate on projects that merge IOT and data collection/analysis.
+- 💞️ On the side...
+I’m looking to collaborate on projects that merge IOT and data collection/analysis.
 - 📫 Reach me at nelsonmandeladata@gmail.com.

 <!---